nextflow-io/training/docs/nf_template/5_customizing.md

 ## Update minimum Nextflow version

 The template also includes a minimum Nextflow version that is required for the pipeline to run.
 You can also change the required version of Nextflow using the `nf-core bump-version` command.
+These versions can also be used during GitHub Actions to test your pipeline with upper and lower version limits.

 ```bash
 nf-core bump-version 23.04.0 --nextflow